-While this is normal – everybody will hit a wall sooner or later – we still have to stick to our goal of losing weight to reverse our fatty liver, then stay there (which is also difficult).
+While this is normal – everybody will hit a wall sooner or later – we still have to stick to our goal of losing weight to reverse our fatty liver, then stay there at our ideal weight (which is probably even more difficult).

 So today we’re going to talk about this: how to stay motivated to lose weight for fatty liver, but also how to keep your ideal weight months or years after getting there.

-Usually, everybody is extremely motivated early on and the first few feeks at least, but most likely months – maybe three, maybe six – we manage to keep on track but eventually most of us start getting back to the old eating habits.
+Usually, everybody is extremely motivated early on – the first few weeks, maybe a couple of months – but eventually most of us start getting back to the old eating habits.
+Dieting fatigue sets in, we’re probably starting to feel better and we just crash.

-Once you start eating bad again, once you don’t pay as much attention to your fatty liver diet, everything will probably spiral out of control and it’s a lot more difficult to get back to your ideal weight for the second time.
+Once you start eating bad again, once you don’t pay as much attention to eating healthy, everything will probably spiral out of control and it’s a lot more difficult to get back to your ideal weight for the second time.
+So staying motivated is essential – and easier done if you follow my advice.

-And even though there are definitely multiple things to help you stay on track, I have a very simple trick that I use to stay motivated and which I am sure will help you stay at your ideal weight for NAFLD reversal.
+There are plenty of things one can do to stay motivated, but I have a simple trick that I use and which I am sure will help you too.

-Reversing the fatty liver after losing weight and changing your eating habits and your way of living doesn’t mean much if immediately afterwards you resume a chaotic lifestyle and start gaining weight again, making poor choices regarding the food you consume.
+After all, reversing your NALFD / MASLD after losing weight and changing your eating habits and your way of living doesn’t mean much if immediately afterward you restart the past, chaotic lifestyle and gain weight again, making poor choices regarding the food you consume.

 Most people doing so will get their fatty liver back and cause more damage to their livers.
-So it’s vital, it’s essential to keep your weight under control for the rest of your life!
+So it’s vital to keep your weight under control for the rest of your life!

 And here is one easy trick that I use, one trick that is deceptively simple, yet extremely useful.